sdslabs/jinora/README.md

 4. Messages sent from Slack are highlighted as official
 5. Circular buffer that stores messages in memory (configurable limit)
 6. Supports shadow-banning of users.
 Also nicks can be reserved by adding them to your [jsonblob](https://jsonblob.com).
+7. Announcements can be made by team members which are visible to all clients.

 ##Setup Instructions